asmov/bak9/README.md

 If **DIR** is not specified, the copy is created in the same directory as FILE.

-If DIR is specifed as `-`, or if the user lacks permissions to copy to DIR, the user's app data directory will be used instead.
+If DIR is specified as `-`, or if the user lacks permissions to copy to DIR, the user's app data directory will be used instead.

-If *multiple* backups of FILE exist, the rotating filename extension used will be: `.bak.N`.
+If multiple backups of FILE exist, the rotating filename extension used will be: `.bak.N`

-The most recent rotating backup will always be `.bak.0`.
+The most recent rotating backup will always be `.bak.0`

 Pruning of rotating backups occurs after `-n NUM` backups.